 Hedgerows are typically 4-6 metres high and are relatively robust and species rich.
-Field drains are associated with the hedgerow that occurs along the Eastern boundary of the site, while a natural watercourse occurs along the North-western and Northern boundary (see Plate 6.2).
+A field drain is associated with the hedgerow that occurs along the Eastern boundary of the site, while a natural watercourse occurs along the North-western and Northern boundary (see Plate 8.2).